Content Creation Process in partnership with Subject Matter Specialists

 - SME has opportunity to ask questions about the platform, tracking options etc.

-- Request taken to L&E SMT for consideration prior to starting work from a governance perspective and to ensure (as far as possible) that the proposed module fits with organisational policies, procedures and priorities.
+- Request taken to L&E SMT for consideration prior to starting work from a governance perspective and to check (as far as possible) that the proposed module fits with organisational policies, procedures and priorities.

 2. Creation Phase